So-chiru/zechCore/README.md

 # zechCore
-A peer-to-peer Live Streaming framework using WebRTC.
+zechCore is A peer-to-peer Live Streaming framework using WebRTC.